kyma-project/community/guidelines/content-guidelines/09-add-new-documentation.md

 title: Add new documentation to the website
 ---
 ​
-This document explains how to add a new topic to the documentation of repository under Kyma Project to render it on the [Kyma website](https://kyma-project.io).
-It also describes how to modify an existing topic if you want OpenAPI specifications to show in a given topic's documentation and additionally what to do to display the documentation from a given Kyma's repository on the [documentation view](https://kyma-project.io/docs)
+This document explains how to render a new topic in the documentation on the [Kyma website](https://kyma-project.io) from various sources in repositories under the [`kyma-project`](https://github.com/kyma-project).
+It also describes how to modify an existing topic if you want OpenAPI specifications to show in a given topic's documentation.

 ## Add a new documentation topic